007kakashi/Marks_Pred_End2End/README.md

-# end to end project algo trading
+# end to end project